gal/UCC-CS02/CS2515 - Algorithms and Data Structure/Notes.md

 ### The Standard Functions

-- We will consider **7 standard functions** to describe theworst-case upper bounds
+- We will consider **7 standard functions** to describe the worst-case upper bounds
   - **Constant**
   - **Logarithmic**
   - **Linear**